Omni-Analytics-Group/eth-data-science-course/README.md

 * Added our first kids data collection worksheet
 * Added Vol. 1 of our quick stats "Tweet book"
 * Various link fixes

+*Gitcoin Grants Round 21*

+We are back and very excited to share some of the new stuff we've learned!
+Over the course of the Gitcoin Grants Round 21 (and the rest of the year) we'll be adding case studies based on some of the analysis we've completed for Arbitrum, JokeRace, and Aave.
+These newer case studies will tackle interesting topics in Web3 governance, grant analysis and even touch on how to leverage open source AI into your analytics workflow.
+Check back often with us and stay tuned for more updates!

 ## Vision